| | Self

 Richard's sister, Marsha, recently provided me with a photo of a centerfold illustration, made for a GOOD HOUSEKEEPING article.
 (Marsha herself modeled as the girl in the mirror!)
 While the original pages are in poor condition, I've digitally touched up the photo to clean it a bit.
 You can view the unedited photo here.

-Custody of the Cat, magazine illustration
+of the Cat, magazine illustration 1971

 Size and medium unknown.